jbtrahin/soccer_masters/README.md

 # Soccer Masters
-Building an app to predict the best premier league fantasy soccer players week-over-week.
+Building an app to predict the fantasy score of English Premier League forwards.

 ## Project Overview

+You can find our final web app [here](https://soccer-masters.herokuapp.com/)

 **Goal:**

-We want to build a web app that will predict the best premier league fantasy soccer players week-over-week.
+We want to build a web app that will predict the fantasy score of English Premier League forwards based on historical data.

 More about it on these [google slides](https://docs.google.com/presentation/d/1YtSbjRKvxFkOw0FImH7IjGVvhv1ygMPneUkmmDmC6IA/edit?usp=sharing).

+**Outcome:**

+- Using the last three seasons, we calculated the average fantasy score per game for each EPL forwards currently playing in the league.
+- Using our machine learning model, we predicted the average fantasy score for the 9 remaining games in the league this season.

 **High-Level Roadmap:**

-1. Build scrapper on Jupyter Notebooks (**done**).
-2. Build ETL process to build clean dataframe (**done**).
-3. Define machine learning model (**done**).
-4. Train and Test machine learning model (in progress).
+1. Build web and API scrapers to extract historical data from 2 data sources (MPG anf FBREF).
+2. Tranform the dataset to only keep forwards and data relevant to our machine learning models' training and testing.
+3. Explore data correlation using linear regression models.
+4. Train and test a neural network (using linear regression) to output a predicitve fantasy score.
+5. Load all datasets into a PostgreS database hosted on AWS through Heroku host, and proceed data management tasks.
-5. Deploy a Flask app to Heroku with a Postgres database (**done**).
+6. Build and deploy a Flask app to Heroku to display our data and analysis on the web.
-6. Push data to database (in progress).
-7. Push all data (input/output) into database (in progress).
-8. build tableau dasbhoard to compare performance of models.
+8. Build a tableau dasbhoard to compare performance of models, and embed Tableau public link into web app.
-9. Build front end (bootstrap template) to display results in a user-friendly way (in progress).
+9. Build front end using Boostrap to display results in a user-friendly way.

 ## Resources: